 Zucchini Noodles:

 • Using the julienne peeler, slice zucchini lengthwise into long, thin strands.
-Slice the zucchini just until you reach the seeds in the middle and then stop (the seeds will cause the noodles to fall apart).
+Slice the zucchini just until you reach the seeds in the middle and then stop (the seeds will cause the noodles to fall apart).• Separate the zucchini strands.
+Transfer stands to a colander set over a mixing bowl.
+Toss the strands with salt; let stand 15 minutes at room temperature to extract excess water.

 • Heat olive oil in a pan and transfer drained zucchini strands.
 Sauté for two minutes.